Part 1: Glass Partitioning Cost Guide - Materials

 Cost: Due to the additional processes to manufacture acoustic glass during production, this glass is more expensive than using toughened glass.

 Producing curved glass and curved aluminium glazing track is a highly specialised job.
-Once the radius of the wall has been established, a steel mould or drum is created to the required radius by the glass manufacturer.
+Once the radius of the wall has been established, a steel mould or drum is created.
+This is required by the glass manufacturer to "bend" or curve the glass.
 The glass is heated so that it can soften and bend to the steel mould.

 Cost: Manufacturing curved glass and curved glazing track is a complex process, and there are significant production risks.
 Thus curved glass is one of the most expensive glass partition options available.
 If costs are an issue, faceted glass walls are a cheaper alternative to produce, as the glazing track and glass do not have to undergo additional processes during production.
 You may still be able to achieve the desired effect, but more cheaply when using a faceted design.
 However, installing faceted glass partitioning is time-consuming due to additional cutting and measuring.